xavierloeraflores/ml-proposal-wgu/writeup.md

 - Testing the model
 - Deploying the model
 - Monitoring the model

+The scope will not include making any other improvements to the platform such as new user or internal features.
+The final solution will not have the ability to detect more resource intensive media such as videos or audio and will not be able to categorize or specify why something was flagged as NSFW.
+Any new features or improvements to the platform not directly related to integrating the machine learning model will be out of the scope of this project and should be revisited in the future on a separate project.

 The scope does not include the following:
 - Developing a new back-end service for the moderation team